Net operating profit after taxes

-NOPAT doesn’t include one-time losses and other non-recurring charges, because they don’t represent the true, ongoing profitability of the business.
+NOPAT doesn't include one-time losses and other non-recurring charges, because they don't represent the true, ongoing profitability of the business.
 For example, a company may incur acquisition costs that would not be expected to occur in the future.
 These costs would negatively affect current year earnings, but do not accurately portray the operations of the firm.
 These costs should be excluded when performing any type of analysis to determine the operating and financial efficiency of a firm or to compare performance against other firms.

-For a rough calculation, NOPAT approximates earnings before interest after taxes (EBIAT).